maya-tsedeke/Full-Stack-Dotnet6-/README.md

 ```
 > dotnet run --project ./Api
 ```
-4. Open a browser with SwaggerUI , automatically navigate to http://localhost or You can use tetsing tools like Postman and you're all set!
+4. Open a browser with SwaggerUI ,or automatically navigate to http://localhost or You can use tetsing tools like Postman and you're all set!
+5. Start with signup user using either SwaggerUI or Postman
+6. Then login to the user account.
+7. You will receive the created token value after logging in.
+Take a copy of this token, go to the SwaggerUI Authorize button, and enter bearer and pest after the term bearer has been separated by a space.
+Using POSTMAN, pick Accept and Authorization from the key column, select JSON/Application from the value column accept key Accept, and Pest Token to the Authorization Row under the Value Column.
+After that, you may use this little project to test and have fun.
+Below is a table with a list of the end points and examples.
 ## Available api endpoints

 | Web Method | API Endpoint URL              | Description               | Example